WebSockets#

 Sending data#

 Sending data is done by simply returning the value to be sent from the handler function.
 Similar to receiving data, type annotations configure how the data is being handled.
 Values that are not str or bytes are assumed to be JSON encodable and will be serialized accordingly before being sent.
-This serialization is available for all data types currently supported by Litestar ( dataclasses, TypedDict, NamedTuple, msgspec.Struct, etc.).
+This serialization is available for all data types currently supported by Litestar ( dataclasses, TypedDict, NamedTuple, msgspec.Struct, etc.), including DTOs.

 from litestar import Litestar, websocket_listener